 As you research the business and as you research the key personnel, try to find out what technology providers they use.
-This will help the sales and marketing teams to understand what they will likely need to hear and what will interest them.
+This will help the sales team and the marketing team to understand what they will likely need to hear and what will interest them.